-- To accompany the Holi Fact Sheet, we have also created a Holi PowerPoint Presentation that makes teaching about Holi accessible and comprehensible. - The Color Vowel Chart lesson is an English Language Arts (ELA) lesson that teaches about Holi while helping students with pronunciation of both English and Hindi words.

-- If you are looking for a lesson to help explain the basics of color, the Roy G. Biv activity teaches students about the dimensions of color as well as the significance of color in Hinduism. - The Holi Haiku and the Holi Crossword are also great supplements to lessons about Holi and can seamlessly be integrated into your classroom.
+- The Color Vowel Chart lesson is an English Language Arts (ELA) lesson that teaches about Holi while helping students with pronunciation of relevant words. - If you are looking for a lesson to help explain the basics of color, the Roy G. Biv activity teaches students about the dimensions of color as well as the significance of color in Hinduism. - The Holi Haiku and the Holi Crossword are also great supplements to lessons about Holi and can seamlessly be integrated into your classroom.